reflexcameras/reflexcamera/usermanual.md

 `Upgrade`
 Software updates may have been issued for the camera, see here: [REFLEX Camera Software Changelog](https://docs.google.com/document/d/1RrwahLq1giOLBvLCXRYnbYzcS-O2mhe-h3U20ZcZxuQ/edit?usp=sharing)

-If you need help updating the camera contact us using the <a href="/index.html#contact">contact</a> form on this webpage.

 To download an update the camera must be in WiFi mode with an internet connection.
 Some updates can take some time.
 Wait for the progress tracker to reach 100% before refreshing the page.
 If the update hangs and does not change for 30 seconds or more manually refresh the page.

+If you have followed this guide but still need help updating the camera contact us using the <a href="/index.html#contact">contact</a> form on our webpage.

 `Shutdown`
 To avoid data loss or damage to your camera, always shut it down properly before disconnecting the power.